sassoftware/sas-container-recipes/README.md

 For information about using the manifests, see [Build and Run SAS Viya Multiple Containers](https://github.com/sassoftware/sas-container-recipes/wiki/Build-and-Run-SAS-Viya-Multiple-Containers).

-### Log on to SAS Studio
+### Sign In to SAS Studio

 After the containers are running, users can sign on to SAS Studio.

 - If you deployed a programming-only environment, then your environment contains SAS Studio 4.4.
 - If you deployed a full environment, then your environment contains both SAS Studio 4.4 and SAS Studio 5.1.
-By default, you will log on to SAS Studio 5.1.
+By default, you will sign in to SAS Studio 5.1.

-Here are some examples of how to log on:
+Here are some examples of how to sign in:

 - For SAS Studio 4.4 via Docker run without TLS: